I discovered a remote code execution vulnerability within the Web Portal of the TP-Link Archer VR1600V router.

 another host is online.
 It may utilize the built-in "Ping" command to do this.
 The service will take a variable

-called "host" from the user and then construct the following operating system command: ping -c 4 returning
+called "host" from the user and then construct the following operating system command: ping

 the result to the end user.
 Secondly, there exists methods to "stack" commands.
 For Linux operating systems, the ';